onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [OneWelcome Support](https://support.onewelcome.com/).

+## Release date: 2024-08-19

+### Improvements
+* Memberships are now sorted by group name on the member details page.
+* We added a `Select all/none` option for the scenario when the policy selector switched to a multi-select component.

+## Release date: 2024-04-16

+### Improvements
+* Updated major UI dependencies

+## Release date: 2023-12-20

+### Improvements
+* The delete call to CIM is now async
+* Added a spinner when deleting a user, so it is visible that there is progress.

 ## Release date: 2023-11-06

 ### Bugs